 What is Managerial Economics?

-Managerial Economics is concerned with the application of the principles and theories of both microeconomics and macroeconomics in facilitating various strategies and decisions in a business organisation.
-It is a field of management studies that implement economic theories and methodologies.
-Majority of the forecasts, assumptions and investments are derived from the detailed theories of this field.
-It involves certain processes that are used in allocating resources in a way which leads to minimalising the cost of production.
-If there are scarce resources, the managerial economists take proficient and adequate decisions regarding suppliers, customers and the organizations.
+Managerial Economics is concerned with the application of the principles and theories of both microeconomics and macroeconomics in facilitating various strategies and decisions in a business organization.
+It is a field of management studies that implements economic theories and methodologies.
+The majority of the forecasts, assumptions, and investments are derived from the detailed theories of this field.
+It involves certain processes that are used in allocating resources in a way that leads to minimalizing the cost of production.
+If there are scarce resources, the managerial economists take proficient and adequate decisions regarding suppliers, customers, and organizations.
 Concepts of Managerial Economics are categorized under three main sections some focusing on customer satisfaction while others on ensuring an efficient production.
 Here are the two major types of Managerial Economics:

 Principles of Managerial Economics

 Responsibilities of a Managerial Economist